anaiel/libft/README.md

 # LIBFT

 This project was completed in november 2018 as part of the 42 school cursus.
 The goal was to create a library containing a number of functions already existing in C libraries as well as additional ones, to be used in future projects.
-The detailed instructions can be found in the **instructions/Subject.pdf** file.
+The detailed instructions can be found in the *resources* folder.

 ![path to libft](https://i.imgur.com/osfWGCy.png "Cursus start > 42 Commandements > Piscine Reloaded > Libft")